-- A. Should there only be one undergraduate ex-officio non-elected member in attendance, he or she will only be allocated one vote. - B. The community clause may only be exercised on final votes of sense-of-body resolutions, which excludes (1) funding and budgetary decisions, (2) amendments to the SA Charter and Standing Rules, (3) the ability to make motions, (4) creation/dissolution of committees (5) selection of officers, committee members, and liaisons from the popularly elected SA (i.e. allocation of the Student Activity Fee, approval of Parliamentarian, Liaison to the Provost, etc.). - C. At the beginning of each Student Assembly meeting, members of the community will present their Cornell IDs to the Parliamentarian, who will subsequently validate their status as undergraduates via the Cornell website.
-The Parliamentarian will record all undergraduate community members present within 15 minutes of the meeting's call to order.
-Prior to the final vote of a resolution, qualifying undergraduate members of the community will be permitted to cast their vote.
-The Parliamentarian President will announce to the Assembly the collective vote of the gallery and liaisons prior to the casting of popularly elected members' votes on any given sense-of-the-body resolution.
-Both community votes will be allocated to the side which has a simple majority.
+A. Should there only be one undergraduate ex-officion on-elected member in attendance, he or she will only be allocated one vote.

+B. The community dause may only be exercised on final votes of sense-of-body resolutions, which exdudes (1) funding and budgetary decisions, (2) amendments to the SA Charter and Standing Rules, (3) the ability to make motions, (4) creation/dissolution of committees (5) selection of officers, committee members, and liaisons from the popularly elected SA (i.e. allocation of the Student Activity Fee, approval of Parliamentarian, Liaison to the Provost, etc).

+C. Prior to the final vote of a resolution, qualifying undergraduate members of the community will be permitted to cast their vote.
+The President will announce to the Assembly the collective vote of the gallery and liaisons prior to the casting of popularly elected members' votes on any given sense-of-the-body resolution.
+Both community votes will be allocated to the side that has a simple majority.

-- D. Any member of the undergraduate student body can request, at the beginning of a meeting, that the current status of all students wishing to participate in a community vote be validated.
-Each member of the community present their Cornell IDs to the Parliamentarian, who will subsequently validate their status as undergraduates via the Cornell website. - ARTICLE V: Executive Board - 260 Section 1: Composition - 261 The Executive Board shall be composed of the officers of the SA.
-The Executive Archivist, the Director of Elections - and the Parliamentarian serve as non voting members of the Executive Board. - 263 Section 2: Duties - 264 The Executive Board of the SA shall coordinate the actions of the SA to ensure its smooth operation, set the agenda - 265 for the Regular Meetings of the SA and inform all relevant parties of Staffing Committee decisions.
-Additionally, the - board shall send its minutes to all representatives within 24 hours of its meeting. - 267 Section 3: Meetings - 268 The Executive Board shall hold meetings at least once a week during the academic year.
-Special meetings of the Board - 269 may be called by the Executive Vice President and shall be called upon the written request of four members of the - 270 board.
+D. Any member of the undergraduate student body can request, at the beginning of a meeting, that the current status of all students wishing to participate in a community vote be validated.
+Each member of the community must then present their Cornell IDs to the Parliamentarian, who will subsequently validate their status as undergraduates via the Cornell website.

+Section 8: Regularly Scheduled Meetings for Purposes of the Student Assembly Attendance Policy

+- Attendance at all organizational and specially scheduled meetings is required, when the Executive Committee provides SA members at least 72-hour prior notice of the meeting. - Any member who fails to attend a required meeting or event shall be considered absent.
+Any late arrival or early departure from a required meeting will result in a half-absence.
+This includes Executive Sessions.

+ARTICLE V: EXECUTIVE BOARD

+Section 1: Composition

+The Executive Board shall be composed of the officers of the SA.
+The Executive Archivist, the Director of Elections and the Parliamentarian serve as non-voting members of the Executive Board.

+Section 2: Duties

+The Executive Board of the SA shall coordinate the actions of the SA to ensure its smooth operation, set the agenda for the Regular Meetings of the SA and inform all relevant parties of Staffing Committee decisions.
+Additionally, the board shall send its minutes to all representatives within 24 hours of its meeting.

+Section 3: Meetings

+The Executive Board shall hold meetings at least once a week during the academic year.
+Special meetings of the Board may be called by the Executive Vice President and shall be called upon the written request of four members of the board.

+ARTICLE VI: COMMITTEES

-- 271 ARTICLE VI: Committees - 272 Section 1: Creation of Committees - 273 Committees will be established with the adoption of a committee charge to be included in this these charter and - 274 appropriate bylaws these bylaws .
-A committee's charge must be adopted and placed in the charter before its bylaws are - to be considered.
+Section 1: Creation of Committees

+Committees will be established with the adoption of a committee charge to be induded in these bylaws.
+A committee's charge must be adopted and placed in the charter before its bylaws are to be considered.
 Committee bylaws shall be adopted with a majority vote.

-276 Section 2: Review Committees
+Section 2: Review Committees